yzu1103309/stream-url-handler/README.md

 In iOS VLC, we can use `vlc-x-callback://` protocol to open VLC and play a specific video (with remote subtitle file)

-But in Windows and Linux no such functionality exists.
+But in Windows and Linux, no such functionality exists.
+(Android supports `vlc://`, but doesn't support subs parameter)

-In addition, PC version of VLC only supports local subtitle files
+In addition, PC version of VLC only supports local subtitle files (so as Android version)

 Therefore, I decided to write a program that can parse the `vlc-x-callback://` url and open the video directly in mpv (which supports remote subtitle file) when we try to open the link.